spences10/scottspence.com/posts/dkim-for-cloudflare-and-fastmail.md

 isPrivate: false
 ---

+Real quick!
 I'm in the process of migrating domains to Cloudflare.
 I moved [scottspence.dev](https://scottspence.dev) recently and noticed my Fastmail DKIM wasn't configured correctly.

 Cloudflare will import your DNS records when you add a domain to your account with their defaults.